Rajeev-Tamang/OpenSSL/README.md

 - Algorithm which takes as input a message of arbitary length and produces as output a "Fingerprint" of  the original message.
-*Let's say we want to hash the word "Hello" which simply adds tha alphabetic numeric of letter*
+- *Let's say we want to hash the word "Hello" which simply adds tha alphabetic numeric of letter*

 ```mermaid
  graph LR
 hello-->|Hashing Algorithm <br> 8+5+12+12+15|52
 ```
+- Result of the Hashing Algorthim is called a Digest.
+   - Also called: Checksum, Fingerprint , Hash, CRC , etc.